 Q. What is the Wynona’s House Child Advocacy Center?

-A. The Wynona’s House Child Advocacy Center was opened in October 2000 as a historic partnership between the Children’s Hospital of New Jersey, the Essex County Prosecutor’s Office, the Wynona’s House not-for-profit family service organization, and the State of New Jersey Department of Children and Families.
+A. The Wynona’s House Child Advocacy Center was opened in October, 2000 as an historic partnership between the Children’s Hospital of New Jersey, the Essex County Prosecutor’s Office, the Wynona’s House not-for-profit family service organization, and the State of New Jersey Department of Children and Families.
 This Center started at Beth Israel Hospital on Lyons Avenue in Newark and relocated in 2007 to 185 Washington St., Newark, near downtown (accessible by the NJ Transit Newark Light Rail Line and various bus lines).
-This facility is dedicated solely to the investigation, prosecution, and treatment of child physical abuse, sexual abuse, and neglect victims in Essex County.
-The Center represents the first co-location model in New Jersey where staff from Children’s Hospital, the Essex County Prosecutor’s Office, and the Division of Child Protection and Permanency of N.J.
+This facility is dedicated solely to the investigation, prosecution and treatment of child physical abuse, sexual abuse, and neglect victims in Essex County.
+The Center represents the first co-location model in New Jersey where staff from Children’s Hospital, the Essex County Prosecutor’s Office and the Division of Child Protection and Permanency of the N.J.
 Department of Children and Families work together in one location.
-Its goal is to create a warm and non-threatening environment where the proper authorities can investigate child physical abuse, sexual abuse, and neglect.
-Children can receive medical care, counseling, and other support services.
+Its goal is to create a warm and non-threatening environment where the proper authorities can investigate child physical abuse, sexual abuse and neglect.
+Children can receive medical care, counseling and other support services.

 Services offered for children and their families include:

 - Counseling services